 Manufacturer: Logitech | Price: $31.42 (INR 2,299)

-If you’re looking for a very light mouse with a very fast sensor that has more buttons your fingers can reach, your search stops here.
+If you’re looking for a very light mouse with a fast sensor with more buttons your fingers can reach, your search stops here.

-Apart from the blazing-fast sensor that goes up to 4000 DPI and the very ergonomic design, the mouse has 5 side buttons that you can map to anything in the Logitech G-Hub software and make full use of.
+Apart from the blazing-fast sensor that goes up to 4000 DPI and the ergonomic design, the mouse has five side buttons you can map to anything in the Logitech G-Hub software and make full use of.

 You can get the Logitech G402 Hyperion Fury here